erikvanmechelen/wind/manuscript/nogamelike.md

 If for no other reason, we should not forget how to lie nor how to deceive convincingly, lest the boundary between truth and lies dissolve completely as the boundary between chivalry and chauvinism.

-I’ve said the above to underscore my leading explanation for why Diplomacy persists when the zeitgeist says it should not: While other games do include amoral or even immoral behavior, those games excuse players for it; Diplomacy does not hide from its nature, and instead says, “You are a human playing with and against other humans: Use what tools you have, as they will use tools against you.”
+I’ve said the above to underscore my leading explanation for why Diplomacy persists when the zeitgeist says it should not: While other games seem to apologize for the behavior they promote, Diplomacy does not hide from its nature, and instead says, “You are a human playing with and against other humans: Use what tools you have, as they will use tools against you.”

 The decision to forgive trespasses or to take revenge is up to each individual, and while notable, this decision is hardly the most important part of the game.